 Citi proudly embraces a culture of flexible work.
 We strongly believe that providing flexibility in how, when and where our employees work allows all of us to realize personal and business objectives while continuing to have meaningful work and career opportunities.

 Citi Employee Networks are our internal employee resource groups initiated and led by employees.
 They are aligned to our 10 Affinities and offer professional development, mentoring, networking and community engagement opportunities to members and colleagues.
 Consistent with our inclusive culture, all Employee Network chapters are open to all Citi employees, whether or not they identify with a particular community.
-Our Employee Network Program now has 150+ chapters in 65+ locations across 38 countries, with 16,000 members.
+We have 175+ chapters in 65+ locations across 42 countries, with over 23,000 members.

 Learning and Development